JosePeanilla/CataMe-Backend/README.md

 ## Description

-This project is the backend server of a **wine application**, designed to offer a personalized experience to consumers and wineries.
+This project is the backend server of a **wine application**, designed to offer a personalized experience to consumers, approach them to different bottles' reviews by other customers, and visibility to wineries to promote their products.
-It provides registration, authentication, information filtering, and content management features related to wines, wine regions, and designations of origin.
+It provides registration, authentication, information filtering, and content management features related to types of wine, and wine regions, among others.

 ## Content